fansua/PeriodicTableParser/README.md

  1. Ensure you have the latest JDK, JDK8
  2. Ensure you have at least Maven 3.3.3
- 3. esure you have a local  repository created at: ~/.m2/
+ 3. Esure you have a local repository created at: ~/.m2/